electrovir/ws2812draw/README.md

 npm test [test-index]
 ```

 If no test-index is given then all the tests will run.
-This may take several minutes, must run with a LED display attached, and must be visually inspected manually.
+This may take several minutes, must run with a LED display attached, and must be inspected one-by-one manually.